elamaran619/amazon-quicksight-user-guide/doc_source/set-iam-policy.md

 Be aware of the following when working with Amazon QuickSight and IAM policies:
 Avoid directly modifying a policy that was created by Amazon QuickSight\.
 When you modify it yourself, Amazon QuickSight can't edit it\.
 This inability can cause an issue with the policy\.
 To fix this issue, delete the previously modified policy\.
 If you get an error on permissions when you try to create an Amazon QuickSight account, see [IAM Policy Actions for Creating Users in Amazon QuickSight](#iam-policy-actions-for-creating-users-inside-quicksight)\.
 In some cases, you might have an Amazon QuickSight account that you can't access even from the root account \(for example, if you accidentally deleted its directory service\)\.
 In this case, you can delete your old Amazon QuickSight account, then recreate it\.
-For more information, see [Canceling your Amazon QuickSight Subscription and Closing the Account](closing-account.md)\.
+For more information, see [Canceling Your Amazon QuickSight Subscription and Closing the Account](closing-account.md)\.

 ## IAM Policy Actions for Signing Up for Amazon QuickSight<a name="iam-policy-actions-for-signing-up-for-quicksight"></a>